browserengineering/book/book/invalidation.md

         # ...
 ```

 But we don't want to `append` the same child more than once!

-The issue
-here is called *idempotence*: repeated calls to `layout` need to not
+The issue here is called *idempotence*: repeated calls to `layout`
-repeatedly change state.
-More formally, a function is idempotent if
+need to not repeatedly change state.
+More formally, a function is
-calling it twice in a row with the same inputs and dependencies yields
+idempotent if calling it twice in a row with the same inputs and
-the same result.
-Idempotent functions are like assignments: assigning
+dependencies yields the same result.
+Assigning a field is idempotent:
-a field the same value for a second time doesn't change its state.
+assigning the same value for a second time is a no-op.
+But methods
-Methods like `append`, however, aren't idempotent.
+like `append` aren't idempotent.

 We'll need to fix any non-idempotent method calls.
 In
 `DocumentLayout`, we can switch from `append` to assignment: